iangreenleaf/blog_house/_drafts/garden-bridges.md

 And I made a simple jig (really just two pieces of wood clamped together) to help me quickly align each plank with consistent overlap to the sides of the beams.

 I got lucky and the width of the planks with a small gap in between worked out to cover the span fully without a fractional piece.
-I just eyeballed the spacing on these, laying them out ahead of time and checking periodically as I was screwing them in to make sure the spacing was still on track to line up.
+I eyeballed the spacing on these, laying them out ahead of time and checking periodically as I was screwing them in to make sure the spacing was still on track to line up.

 Finally, I added some "spreaders" along the bottom to give the bridges a little more strength and rigidity.
 I don't know if these were necessary, but they didn't hurt.